Shopify/ui-extensions/packages/checkout-ui-extensions/src/components/HeadingGroup/content/guidelines.md

 ## Best practices

-- Use to create content hierarchy in the document outline.
+- Use this component to create a content hierarchy within the document outline.

 ## Related components